Experience Dr. Marshall Rosenberg’s Only Online Training Course on

 - Celebrating the power we have to enrich life

-Aside from the audio, and the online workbook, The Nonviolent Communication Online Training Course will also give you access to additional content designed to help you practice Nonviolent Communication, help make the entire experience a more enriching one for you, and make treating yourself and others with empathy an integral part of who you are.
+Aside from the audio sessions and online workbook, The Nonviolent Communication Online Training Course will also give you access to additional content designed to help you practice Nonviolent Communication, help make the entire experience a more enriching one for you, and make treating yourself and others with empathy an integral part of who you are.

-You will be mailed seven Nonviolent Communication training cards to help you more easily put Nonviolent Communication into practice.
+You will receive seven printable PDF training cards to help you more easily put the principles of Nonviolent Communication into practice.